 And now… Oracle goes back to court

-But it doesn’t end there, Oracle have decided to appeal the court’s decision that the single-award nature of the contract is illegal.
+But it doesn’t end there.
+Oracle has decided to appeal the court’s decision that the single-award nature of the contract is illegal.

 What do Amazon and Microsoft think about this?

-Microsoft is being quiet, probably because of their recent (and timely) Cloud partnership with Oracle.
+Microsoft is being quiet, probably because of its recent (and timely) Cloud partnership with Oracle.

-And while Amazon is also not responding directly to any of these developments, it was interesting to see how Amazon Web Services CEO Andy Jassy derided other providers of traditional on-premises database services at the company’s 10th annual public sector conference:
+And while Amazon is also not responding directly to any of these developments, it was interesting to see how Amazon Web Services CEO Andy Jassy derided other providers of traditional on-premise database services at the company’s tenth annual public sector conference:

 “I think that most people are pretty frustrated with the older guard database solutions.
 They’re expensive, proprietary, high lock-in.
 They’re constantly auditing you, fining you unless you buy more from them.
 It’s just a model that people are sick of.
 And it’s why people are moving as quickly as possible to more open engines.”Amazon Web Services CEO, Andy Jassy